Last Updated on October 22, 2022 by Dave Farquhar

 Hipwell also briefly produced accessories for electric trains.
 In 1980, Harry H Hipwell Jr. recalled his father going to buy him some light posts for his Lionel train.
 The price offended him, and he decided to make better lights for his son.
 Hipwell recalled this happening in 1943, and the company selling its line of accessories until 1948.
 The problem with this recollection is that in 1943, nobody was making toys due to World War II.
 So it’s likely this fateful trip to the store happened later.
 Furthermore, ads in Playthings magazine suggest Hipwell released the accessories in 1950.

 At any rate, for a time in the early postwar era, Hipwell sold lightposts, signs, and tinplate houses for use with Lionel and American Flyer electric trains.
-Hipwell produced 400,000 diecast lights and 100,000 miniature houses.
+Hipwell produced 400,000 diecast lights and 100,000 miniature houses, which they sold under the H&H brand name.

 Perhaps surprisingly, Hipwell was late to succumb to overseas competition.
 For example, St. Louis-based Crunden-Martin barely survived the 1980s.